gfredericks/dotfiles/README.md

 ## Bootstrapping

-Add to .bashrc:
+Add to `.bashrc`:

 ```
-# List of different dotfiles dirs, separated by colons
-PROFILES=~/dotfiles
-# Run the bootstrap to create the symlinks (looks for
+DOTFILES_DIR=~/dotfiles
+# Args are directories to look for dotfiles in (in particular looks
-# files/dirs that end in .symlink)
+# forfiles/dirs that end in .symlink).
+Add extra args here to
-source ~/dotfiles/bootstrap
+# incorporate other dotfiles directories.
+$DOTFILES_DIR/bootstrap $DOTFILES_DIR
 # Run all other bashrc files.
+for bashrc in ~/.bashrc.*; do
-source ~/.bashrc.*
+  source $bashrc
+done
 ```